Tag: Māori

 In our most recent class, we had a lesson on colours in Māori.
 I was a bit nervous at first, as I’ve always found remembering new words in a different language challenging.
 However, our teacher was fantastic, and the way she taught us made learning the colours in Māori a breeze.

 Overall, I had a fantastic time in my Māori class today.
-I was delighted to discover that I was able to remember all the colours we learned, including the colours of the rainbow, the word “colour,” and the word “rainbow.”
-I’m looking forward to our next class, where I hope to learn even more about this beautiful language and culture.
+I was delighted to discover that I could remember all the colours we learned, including the colours of the rainbow, the word “colour,” and the word “rainbow.”
+I’m looking forward to our next class, where I hope to learn more about this beautiful language and culture.

 Reference – ( Click them to view )